estuary/flow/site/docs/guides/system-specific-dataflows/s3-to-snowflake.md

    3. Review the new schema and click **Apply Inferred Schema**.

+8. Click **Next** to apply the changes you made to the collection.

-8. Click **Save and Publish**.
+9. Click **Save and Publish**.
 You'll see a notification when the full Data Flow publishes successfully.

 ## What's next?